Review of Americana

 The surprise of the film is Halsey, the superstar real-life singer who I have to admit I’ve never heard of until now (showing my age).
 Her resourceful rocker chick, with a secretive religious sect background, steals every scene she’s in and I hope she continues her acting career with interesting roles like this.

 Americana ends as a bit of a messy Coens/Tarantino mash-up that wants its cake (apple pie) and eat it.
 It never really commits to a serious or comedy tone and doesn't quite stick it in a way that Coens would.
-BUT as a debut film, Tost clearly shows a talent for the genre whilst adding themes of appropriation and respectful engagement with culturals into the mix as well.
+BUT as a debut film, Tost clearly shows a talent for the genre whilst adding themes of appropriation and the darkness behind the American dream into the mix.

-Those looking for a no-nonsense thriller with a smattering of outlandish humour should check this multi-character crime caper out for an entertaining journey into American immorality.
+Those looking for a no-nonsense thriller with a smattering of outlandish humour should check this multi-character crime caper out for an entertaining journey into U.S.A. immorality.

 ★★★½